This article will cover:

 There are many, many different types of rewards you can offer your Advocates, so really you’re only limited by your imagination - think company swag, dinners, training with your team, or even donations to charities.
-For more examples on rewards and perks, check out Creating rewards and perks that mean something to your Advocates.
-To learn more specifically about perks, see this article .
+To learn more specifically about perks, see this article.

-In Admin view, click on Rewards in the toolbar.
+In Admin view, click on Program in the toolbar and then Rewards from the dropdown.
 Once selected, you can see the Add a reward button directly below.
 You will then be taken to the Reward Template Library.
-Here you can either use an existing reward template, or create a new reward from scratch.
+Here you can either use an existing reward template or create a new reward from scratch.
 To create a new reward from scratch, click on the Create a reward from scratch link above the catalog.

 Reward Template Library

 Browse through the library and find one that appeals to you.
 When you click the Select button, the reward process will proceed in the standard way.
 However, the reward you select will have a default image, headline, and description pre-loaded.
 These are all editable, of course.

 Setting up your reward

 Once you click on a reward template or create a new reward, you will be directed to the reward editing panel.
 Here we can edit the three sections; fulfillment, headline, redeeming, and eligibility.
 If you are interested in setting up Tango Card, click here.